Resources: How to Create Podcasts with Your Students

 Want to learn more about podcasting with your students?

-Hands-on podcasting experiences are offered during the Clarice Smith National Teacher Institutes at American Art.
-Attend a week-long institute in the nation's capital and join colleagues from across the country for an exciting exploration of the connections among art, technology, and your curricula.
+Hands-on podcasting experiences are offered during our Teaching the Humanities through Art summer teacher institutes at American Art.
+Attend a week-long institute in the nation's capital and join colleagues from across the country for an exciting exploration of the connections between art, technology, and your curricula.

-To find out more about how Clarice Smith National Teacher Institute alumni integrate podcasting into their curricula, read this article by Florida high school teacher Phyllis Merrill.
+To find out more about how summer teacher institute alumni integrate podcasting into their curricula, read this article by Florida high school teacher Phyllis Merrill.